thisismitch/ama_moderator/README.md

 ## Need to Implement

-- Add ask question button for open events in index
 - Make anonymous create user if it doesn't exist
 - ?
 Use modal for new event, question, responses
 - My Votes - List of questions voted on by a user (filter by all,up,down), (sort by timestamp, popularity)